reynos/homeassistant-old/README.md

 House Mode:
   - basis for all time of day events
-  - set based on time and Sunset
+  - set based on luminance or time or Sunset
   - Holiday mode for reduced functionality when away (with appearance of still being at home)

 Presence Detection/Device tracking:
   - GPS via HASS iOS Frontend
+  - IP address recognition via asuswrt
   - iBeacon via OwnTracks and MQTT
   - BMW ConnectedDrive
   - Lights based on motion sensors